vrchatapi/vrchatapi.github.io/RemoteConfig.md

-homeWorldId | string | Default Starting World tutorialWorldId | string | The world for when you first install vrchat / does not matter if new user disableEventStream | boolean | sends a bunch of anonymous data about your device / world / etc registrationShitList | array | blacklists names so you can use them to register with address | string | Probably VRChat's office address contactEmail | string | VRChat team's contact email
+homeWorldId | string | Default Starting World tutorialWorldId | string | The world for when you first install vrchat / does not matter if new user disableEventStream | boolean | sends a bunch of anonymous data about your device / world / etc disableAvatarGating | boolean | unknown plugin | array | unknown sdkNotAllowedToPublishMessage | string | when you aren't able to upload avatars or worlds on the sdk, this message appears (only on newer sdk) sdkDeveloperFaqUrl | string | Their faq for the sdk sdkDiscordUrl | string | their official vrchat discord registrationShitList | array | blacklists names so you can use them to register with address | string | Probably VRChat's office address contactEmail | string | VRChat team's contact email